-We live in an energetic, active community so it is no surprise that many of our Frisco chiropractic patients are injured athletes.
-Younger athletes typically arrive with trauma like muscle tears, sprains and pulls from colliding or falling during competition.
-Their parents are more likely to show up with golf injuries like “rotator cuff syndrome”, tennis injury such as “tennis elbow” or “Achilles tendonitis” from jogging.
+Many people seeking a Frisco chiropractor are injured athletes.
+It is no surprise really, we live in an energetic, active community.
+Younger athletes typically arrive with a sports injury like a muscle tear, sprain or pull from colliding or falling during competition.
+Their parents are more likely to show up with a sports injury such as “tennis elbow”, “rotator cuff syndrome” from playing golf, or “Achilles tendonitis” from jogging.

-With Active Release Techniques® our Frisco chiropractic center can quickly diagnose and treat the result of sports trauma and the underlying causes of pain from repetitive stress injury.
-Many of our patients have immediate improvement on their first visit and complete recovery within 4-9 visits depending upon the injury and its severity.
-It is particularly valuable for athletes who can return to top performance quickly.
+Most of our patients have immediate improvement on their first visit, and complete recovery within 4-9 visits depending upon the injury and its severity.
+ART is particularly valuable for athletes who can return to top performance quickly.

 Different Injuries – Same Cause